terrisgit/ATT-Uverse-Router-Reconnect/README.md

 # Description

-This script reconnects your AT&T U-verse router with AT&T. Tested on 5268AC.
-The 5268AC router has a bug which causes network latency over time (more so when using Gigabit Fiber).
+Reconnects a U-verse router to AT&T. Tested on 5268AC.
+This router has a bug that causes network latency over time (more so when using Gigabit Fiber).

 This is a fork of ATT-Uverse-Automated-Router-Rebooter.
-Use this version if your router is connected to an external battery backup.
+Use this version if the router is connected to an external battery backup.
 The original reboot script shuts down the router instead of rebooting.

 # Usage